AdityaMullick/05-types/README.md

 Fill in the types of built-in functions inside `preludeTypes` (we have pre-filled the one for `+`).
+Remember that you are not allowed to use `a0, a1, ...` as bound type variables, since those are reserved for use as free type variables by the algorithm.

 At this point the first 18 tests should pass.